 On November 18, 1990, Congregation Beit Simchat Torah welcomed a surviving Sefer Torah rescued from the Holocaust.
 A dedication ceremony was held for the scroll whose origins reside in Kladno, Czechoslovakia.

-During the Shoah, the Nazis, looted art treasures from wherever their armies marched.
-They envisioned a permanent exhibition of Jewish relics that would outlive an extinct Jewish race; and to that end, they gathered together the gold and silver artifacts and ritual objects, as well as precious manuscripts and books from decimated temples.
-Among those vast treasures, were a great number of sacred Torah scrolls.
+During the Shoah, the Nazis looted art treasures from wherever their armies marched.
+They envisioned a permanent exhibition of Jewish relics that would outlive an extinct Jewish race.
+To that end, they gathered together the gold and silver artifacts and ritual objects, as well as precious manuscripts and books, from decimated temples.
+Among those vast treasures were a great number of sacred Torah scrolls.
 The Nazis used Jewish prisoners to catalog them in a meticulously numbered and labeled system.

-When the war came to an end, items were beautifully displayed in a state museum in Prague.
+When the war came to an end, these items were beautifully displayed in a state museum in Prague.
 But even with that, it did not guarantee that the Torah scrolls would survive over any great length of time.
-In order for them to do that, they would need to be unrolled from periodically to keep the parchment from perishing.
-The post-war surviving Jewish community was a mere fraction of its previous existence and they lacked the resources to maintain the collection properly.
-It seemed then, that the Torah scrolls were condemned to a slow, but continual, deterioration.
+In order for them to do that, they would need to be unrolled periodically to keep the parchment from perishing.
+The post-war surviving Jewish community was a mere fraction of its previous size, and they lacked the resources to maintain the collection properly.
+It seemed, then, that the Torah scrolls were condemned to a slow but continual deterioration.